 For generations, cinnamon has been prized for its health properties.
 Cinnamon has a long history as an antidiabetic spice.
 It has been used for a long time to deal with high blood sugar levels.
 Scientists have been studying cinnamon for years and its role in lowering blood sugar.

-In modern medicinal practices, one of the studies suggest, doses ranging from 120 milligrams to 6 grams a day for 40 days can lower the blood sugar level who took cinnamon and found helpful in lowering total triglyceride level, low-density lipoprotein level, and cholesterol level as well compared with people who didn’t take them.
+In modern medicinal practices, one of the studies suggests, that doses ranging from 120 milligrams to 6 grams a day for 40 days can lower the blood sugar level who took cinnamon and found it helpful in lowering total triglyceride level, low-density lipoprotein level, and cholesterol level as well compared with people who didn’t take them.